Azure/iotedge-eflow/samples/README.md

 #### Third-Party Samples
+Additional samples created by third-party partners.
+Links may point to repositories or webpages not hosted or maintained by Microsoft.
 |Sample           | Name           | Description      |
 |-----------------|----------------|------------------|
 |![image](https://user-images.githubusercontent.com/7762651/209264369-65efc8b4-232f-46ea-a74e-fd3ebb923abe.png)|  [Industrial Safety and Impeller Defect Detection](https://github.com/scalers-ai/factorysolutions) | Created by [Scalers AI](https://www.scalers.ai/), this sample uses Intel iGPU-accelerated computer vision for anomaly detection in a manufacturing environment.
 For more information and links to the video guide visit [this blog post](https://techcommunity.microsoft.com/t5/internet-of-things-blog/simplify-and-accelerate-development-and-deployment-of-computer/ba-p/3546418).